hudson-and-thames/arbitragelab/docs/source/time_series_approach/introduction.rst

     `"A Machine Learning based Pairs Trading Investment Strategy" <https://www.springer.com/gp/book/9783030472504>`__.

-Tools that can be used to model the spread include, but are not limited to: a time series model, a state space model, a Bayesian approach.
+Tools that can be used to model the spread include, but are not limited to: a time series model, a state-space model, a Bayesian approach, models based on the OU processes, nonparametric approach with renko and kagi.